Thornborough Henges

 Before You Go

-The northern henge is closed at present: We are delighted to have secured the northern henge on behalf of the nation, ensuring that visitors can now enjoy all three Thornborough henges and that their stories and significance can be shared with everyone.
-A number of trees in the northern henge were damaged in recent storms so that henge is currently closed while we carry out works and get it ready for people to explore.
+The northern henge is now open: We are delighted to have secured the northern henge on behalf of the nation, ensuring that visitors can now enjoy all three Thornborough henges and that their stories and significance can be shared with everyone.

 This unique and important cluster of Neolithic monuments lies on a raised plateau above the river Ure.
 Three huge circular henges – sometimes described as the ‘Stonehenge of the North’ – were built here about 4,500 years ago over an earlier monument.